cavarest/papermc-plugin-dragon-egg/INSTALLATION_GUIDE.md

 5. **Watch the Show**
    - Purple lightning strikes 3 times
    - 0.5 seconds between strikes
-   - Each strike deals 1.5 hearts damage
+   - Each strike deals 2.0 hearts damage (bypasses armor)
+   - Total damage: 6.0 hearts if all strikes connect

 ### What You'll See